 One of my favorite things about peppermint bark, apart from it’s wonderful pepperminty taste, is that you can make it weeks ahead of time and it tastes just as good later on!

-Because of that, it’s great to include in cookie exchanges or Christmas treat exchanges, to set out when you’re entertaining for the holidays.
-Or give it as gifts in the form of hostess gifts, gifts for coworkers, friends and family, teachers, and all those special people in your life.
+Because of that, it’s great to include in cookie exchanges, to set out when you’re entertaining for the holidays, or give it as gifts.

-To make this chocolate peppermint bark candy recipe, you only need a handful of ingredients – four to be exact!
+To make this easy peppermint bark candy recipe, you only need a handful of ingredients.
 With so few ingredients, each one really counts, so try to buy the highest quality you can.

 You’ll need the following items: